fernandopalafox/fernandopalafox.github.io/content/writing/growing.md

 The more time you spend entertaining people bad relationships, avoiding responsibility, avoiding uncomfortable emotions, the bigger the monster under the bed grows.
 You may be able to avoid facing this dragon for a long time, but if you let it grow too large, the corresponding sacrifice will be just as large.
 It may destroy you.
-Any tiny bit of uncomfortable truth you sweep under a rug will always grow into legimitate chaos if you don't face it   .
+Any tiny bit of uncomfortable truth you sweep under a rug will always grow into legimitate chaos if you don't face it.
-Atonement when straying from truth will require sacrifice, and let this dragon grow to big, and the sacrifice may take everything from you.
+That if any of these comments gave you a negative reaction, it's probably because it's true ;) Atonement when straying from truth will require sacrifice, and let this dragon grow to big, and the sacrifice may take everything from you.
 Perhaps not today.
 Perhaps not tomorrow.
 But I guarantee whatever dragon comes out of it will be much harder to deal with.
 The longer you avoid it, the deeper the hole you dig.

-"You are not stuck, you're just scared of the consequences" - Joe Hudson.
+> "You are not stuck, you're just scared of the consequences" - Joe Hudson.
 > "The cave you fear to enter holds the treasure you seek" - Joseph Campbell

 There are many nice truths: